zeek/zeek-docs/scripts/base/frameworks/telemetry/main.zeek.rst

    metric is an error and will be ignored.

-   :c: The counter instance.
+   :param c: The counter instance.

-   :value: The value to set the counter to.
+   :param value: The value to set the counter to.

    :returns: True if the counter value was set successfully.